-- given within the terms of the competent authorities and organizations; - measures to protect all potentially endangered factors of the environment; - biodiversity and ecosystem protection measures; - measures to protect people; - climate protection measures; - accident protection measures, etc. protection measures.
+- defined by existing regulations; - given within the terms of the competent authorities and organizations; - measures to protect all potentially endangered factors of the environment; - biodiversity and ecosystem protection measures; - measures to protect people; - climate protection measures; - accident protection measures, etc. protection measures.